Skip to content

 threshold_b

-Forwarded to :func:analyse_pairwise.
+Forwarded to analyse_pairwise.

 TYPE: float DEFAULT: None